cyrildewit/my-freecodecamp-code/README.md

 ## Overview

 This repository contains the code of all my FreeCodeCamp projects.
-Most of the projects will also be hosted on [codepen.io](https://codepen.io/collection/DkBKVL/).
+Most of the projects will be hosted on [codepen.io](https://codepen.io/collection/DkBKVL/).
 This way you can see the final result without having to clone this repository.

 ### Certification Projects